 Sure, it’s cool that you can see London up high from places like A View from the Shard, but if you don’t have £30 to drop on a ticket, it kind of sucks.

 That’s where the Oxo Tower comes in.
 A cool place to visit in London for free that barely anyone knows about?
-I shit you not.
+We kid you not.

-I’m not going to pretend that it’s on quite the same level – let’s face it, you’re on the 8th floor here, not the 72nd floor – but before you get all sniffy, I will say that it’s right next to the river and boasts some pretty cool views.
+We’re not going to pretend that it’s on quite the same level – let’s face it, you’re on the 8th floor here, not the 72nd floor – but before you get all sniffy, we will say that it’s right next to the river and boasts some pretty cool views.

 Simply hop in the lift to the 8th floor and feast your eyes on the view of our fair city.

-London is a pretty cool city in many ways, but I think one of the things that really sets it apart is the number of museums you can visit for free.
+London is a pretty cool city in many ways, but we think one of the things that really sets it apart is the number of museums you can visit for free.

-Many of the city’s biggest museums also double up as some of the biggest free attractions in London (that’s why I’ve got a whole section on free museums below).
+Many of the city’s biggest museums also double up as some of the biggest free attractions in London (that’s why we’ve got a whole section on free museums below).

 Can’t decide which one to pick?
 Go for the British Museum.
 It’s pretty much unrivalled when it comes to the sheer scope of curios, artworks and artifacts on display.